 - 3/4 ounce fresh lime juice

 Add all ingredients into a shaker with ice and shake until well chilled.

-Pour into coupe glass over crushed ice.
+Strain into a coupe glass over crushed ice.

 Garnish with a lime wheel.